Burkholderia gladioli: Characteristics

-All species of the genus Burkholderia - except for B. mallei - display a form of motility when suspended within liquid.
-Being Gram-Negative, B. gladioli will not be stained by the Crystal Violet - Iodine complex, but will be counter stained red by Safranin.
-The optimal growth temperature on a Nutrient Agar plate is 30-35 degree Celsius.
-The Genus Burkholderia (including B. gladioli) shows a remarkable amount of diversity of metabolism of carbohydrates and other organic compounds.
+All species of the genus Burkholderia – except for B. mallei – display a form of motility when suspended within liquid.
+Being Gram-Negative, B. gladioli will not be stained by the Crystal Violet – Iodine complex, but will be counter stained red by Safranin.
+The optimal growth temperature on a Nutrient Agar plate is 30–35 °C. The Genus Burkholderia (including B. gladioli) shows a remarkable amount of diversity of metabolism of carbohydrates and other organic compounds.
 B. gladioli is able to more acids than is typical for its genus.

 Pathology

+In plants

-In plantsB. gladioli has been identified as a plant pathogen in onions, gladiolus, iris, and together with Burkholderia glumae affect the rice.
+B. gladioli has been identified as a plant pathogen in onions, gladiolus, iris, and together with Burkholderia glumae affect the rice.
 It was originally described to have caused rot of gladiolus corms.
 The bulbs can become water soaked and decay.

 Some other common symptoms of infected plants can be seen in the leaves.
 The leaves contain brown lesions, and they may become watersoaked.
 Other symptoms are the wilting and/or rot of roots, stems, and petals.
 B. gladioli has also been identified as the causative agent in leaf-sheath browning in gladiolas and onions.
 Sometimes, the whole plant decays.

 One widespread plant disease caused by B. gladioli is called scab.
 It can be seen on gladiolus corms as water-soaked brown spots, outlined in yellow.
 Eventually, they can become hollow and surrounded by scabs.
 If the scabs fall off, they leave behind cavities or lesions.

+In humans

-In humansB. gladioli in humans is an opportunistic pathogen that is an important agent for hospital-associated infections.
+B. gladioli in humans is an opportunistic pathogen that is an important agent for hospital-associated infections.
 It has recently appeared as a severe pathogen in patients with cystic fibrosis, causing severe pulmonary infections.
 Though it is still a fairly uncommon pathogen, its presence is associated with a poor prognosis.
 It has also colonized the respiratory tracts of patients with granulomatous disease.
-In lung transplant patients, infection can be fatal as patients have developed bacteremia and sterile wound infections as a result.Tempe bongkrèk, a variation of tempeh prepared with coconut, is susceptible to B. gladioli pathovar. cocovenenans contamination.
-Contaminated tempe bongkrèk can contain lethal amounts of highly toxic bongkrek acid and toxoflavin.B. gladioli was implicated in the 2015 deaths of 75 people, in Mozambique, who had consumed a home-brewed beer made from corn flour that was contaminated with the bacterium.
+In lung transplant patients, infection can be fatal as patients have developed bacteremia and sterile wound infections as a result.

+Tempe bongkrèk, a variation of tempeh prepared with coconut, is susceptible to B. gladioli pathovar. cocovenenans contamination.
+Contaminated tempe bongkrèk can contain lethal amounts of highly toxic bongkrek acid and toxoflavin.

+B. gladioli was implicated in the 2015 deaths of 75 people, in Mozambique, who had consumed a home-brewed beer made from corn flour that was contaminated with the bacterium.

 A 3-year long study period of neonatal and nosocomial sepsis yielded 14 patients (out of approximately 3784) with isolated positive colonies of B. gladioli from blood cultures.
 During this time, symptoms of the sepsis caused by the B. gladioli infection included congenital leukemia, pneumonia, and several other respiratory malfunctions.
 A mortality rate of 7% is linked to the B. gladioli infections present during the time of study.